All Episodes

 Which one?

-Uh the one he was really worried about, the shoe dropping on her the next day, the one he was really, really worried about.
+The one he was really worried about, the shoe dropping on her the next day, the one he was really, really worried about.

 Exactly.

-Fox pretended like they didn't know about it, but the follow-up question to Beckle was is this bigger than the theses?
+Fox pretended like they didn't know about it, but the follow-up question to Beckle was: is this bigger than the theses?

 Correct.

-And we and that was making reference, I'm sure, to Michelle's college thesis, because uh that was one that had been bannered around a couple months ago.
+Yeah, and that was making reference, I'm sure, to Michelle's college thesis because that was one that had been bannered around a couple months ago.

 Exactly.

-Okay, so your point is that Beckle is lying when he goes on Fox last night and says he had nothing to do with this, that he was talking about an Obama, a Barack Obama uh rumor that he was trying to shut down.
+Okay, so your point is that Beckle is lying when he goes on Fox last night and says he had nothing to do with this, that he was talking about an Obama, a Barack Obama rumor that he was trying to shut down.

 No, he knew about it, and so did Fox by their follow-up question to him.

-Okay, you're just illustrating the point, then.
+You're just illustrating the point then.

 Everybody knew this.